Parliamentary.ai

 Defining a Missing Person

-The bill defines a "missing person" as someone absent from their usual residence and daily activities, where their whereabouts are unknown or insufficiently precise to allow contact regarding their financial affairs.
-This also includes individuals detained in prison or other institutions.
+The bill defines a "missing person" as someone absent from their usual residence and daily activities, where their whereabouts are unknown or imprecise enough to prevent contact regarding their financial affairs, and their inability to manage their affairs is beyond their control (excluding illness, injury, or lack of capacity as defined in the Mental Capacity Act 2005).
+Detained individuals are also considered missing.

 Guardianship Orders